 1. Apple Cider Vinegar

-A more acidic skin environment is unappealing to fleas, so applying a diluted apple cider vinegar solution to your dog’s skin can help to deter these pests from migrating onto your pet.
+A more acidic skin environment is unappealing to fleas, so applying a diluted apple cider vinegar solution to your dog’s skin test can help to deter these pests from migrating onto your pet.
 Pure apple cider vinegar is too potent, so dilute the vinegar with water to at least a 50/50 ratio, but even weaker to reduce the strong vinegar odour.

 The dilution can be sprayed on your dog’s fur, but to avoid getting the acidic mixture near your dog’s face or any open wounds, you can more accurately apply the solution by pouring some on a soft cloth and gently rubbing the mixture onto their skin and coat.